Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Gu and Overton's method to compute and its limitations

 Even with dense eigensolvers, Gu and Overton's method can be susceptible to numerical difficulties.
-One of the main issues is that the first test (used for bisection) involves asserting whether or not two matrices have an eigenvalue in common.
-While sound in exact arithmetic, it is challenging numerically; since eigenvalues will not be computed exactly, it is not clear how close two eigenvalues should be in order to be considered the same.
-As a result, trying to detect common eigenvalues may result in false negatives and false positives, which in turn may cause bisection to erroneously update a lower or upper bound.
-If this happens, a significant loss of accuracy in the computed estimate may occur.
-The distance-to-uncontrollability methods of \cite{Gu00,BurLO04,GuMOetal06} also have the same numerical pitfall.
-In the context of computing Kreiss constants via 2D level-set tests \cite{Mit19}, we recently proposed an improved procedure that does not require checking for shared eigenvalues, and as such, it is much more reliable in practice; see \cite[Key~Remark~6.3]{Mit19}.
-Our improved technique can also be used to improve the reliability of the aforementioned distance-to-uncontrollability algorithms, but it does not appear to be relevant for Gu and Overton's $\seplamD$ algorithm.
-The fundamental difference in the $\seplamD$ setting is that Gu and Overton's first test is based upon checking whether or not the $\eps$-level sets of two \emph{different} functions, $\smin(A - zI)$ and $\smin(B - zI)$, have any points in common, whereas for the other quantities, pairs of points on a given level set of a \emph{single} function are sought.
+A primary concern is that the first test (used for bisection) actually requires being able to assert whether or not two matrices have an eigenvalue in common.
+If eigenvalues can be computed exactly (which is possible in some cases, e.g., a diagonal matrix), then testing whether two matrices share an eigenvalue can be done without issues.
+However, in a practical code, computed eigenvalues will have rounding errors, and so one must generally resort to using a tolerance in order to carry out this test.
+But this also means that it is possible for the test to incorrectly assert that two eigenvalues are the same when they should only be considered close or vice versa.
+This is critical because the \emph{binary decision} of bisection hinges upon the outcome of this numerical test.
+Making the wrong choice about the eigenvalues can cause bisection to erroneously update a lower or upper bound, which in turn can result in a significant or even complete loss of accuracy in the computed estimate.
+The distance-to-uncontrollability methods of~\cite{Gu00,BurLO04,GuMOetal06} also have the same numerical pitfall.
+In the context of computing Kreiss constants via 2D level-set tests \cite{Mit20a}, we recently proposed an improved procedure that does not require checking for shared eigenvalues, and as such, it is much more reliable in practice; see~\cite[Key~Remark~6.3]{Mit20a}.
+Our improved technique can also be used to improve the reliability of the aforementioned distance-to-uncontrollability algorithms, but it does not appear to be applicable for Gu and Overton's algorithm for~$\seplamD$.
+The fundamental difference in the $\seplamD$ setting is that Gu and Overton's first test is based upon checking whether or not the $\eps$-level sets of two \emph{different} functions,~$\smin(A - zI)$ and~$\smin(B - zI)$, have any points in common, whereas for the other quantities, pairs of points on a given level set of a \emph{single} function are sought.